 The most common types of headaches are:

-Cluster headaches: The least common — although the most severe — type of primary headache.
-The pain of a cluster headache is intense and may be described as having a burning or piercing quality that is throbbing or constant.
+The least common — although the most severe — type of primary headache.
+Pain of a cluster headache is intense and may be described as having a burning or piercing quality that is throbbing or constant.
 The pain is so severe that most cluster headache sufferers cannot sit still and will often pace during an attack.
-The pain is located behind one eye or in the eye region, without changing sides.
+It’s located behind one eye or in the eye region, without changing sides.
 The term “cluster headache” refers to headaches that have a characteristic grouping of attacks.
 Cluster headaches occur one to three times per day during a cluster period, which may last two weeks to three months.
 The headaches may disappear completely (go into “remission”) for months or years, only to recur.

 Chronic headache sufferers know that headaches can interfere with work, social activities and even completing the simplest task such as getting dressed.